37 MINUTE READ

 Does the Lello 5030 make gelato?

 Yes, the Lello 5030 does make gelato.
-All domestic ice cream machines are capable of making gelato.
-Let me explain.
+All domestic ice cream machines are able to make gelato.
 Italian-style ice cream is referred to as gelato, the Italian word for ice cream.
 There are, however, significant differences between traditional gelato and regular ice cream: gelato is typically lower in milk fat (4-8% in gelato, 10-18% in ice cream), total solids (36-43% in gelato, 36->40% in ice cream), and air (20-40% in gelato, 25-120% in ice cream) but higher in sugar (up to 25% in gelato, 14-22% in ice cream) (13).
 Gelato also tends to be softer, more pliable and stickier than ice cream, and is served at warmer temperatures.

 How much air does the 5030 whip into gelato?